 In this policy, the investment risk in the investment portfolio is borne by the policyholder.

-When you invest in a ULIP, a portion of your premium is allocated for the insurance cover while the rest is invested in equity funds.
+When you invest in a ULIP, a portion of your premium is allocated for the insurance cover while the rest is invested in equity/debt funds basis your choice of funds.
 You can choose from various plan variants which vary in fund allocation to equity and debt.
-Here are some examples of such fund types:

-In case you want to partially withdraw from the corpus, the corresponding amount of units are sold.
-Similarly, the policy charges are deducted in the form of units.
+In case you partially withdraw from the corpus (basis terms and conditions of the policy), the corresponding amount of units is sold.
+Similarly, some policy charges are also deducted in the form of units.

-Some ULIPs like Max Life Shiksha Plus Super, Max Life Platinum Wealth Plan and others, allow you to manage your existing corpus as well as future investments through options to systematically transfer funds from one fund type to another (based on your varying risk appetite).
-They also allow you to actively manage your funds to make the most of emerging trends in the market.
+Some ULIPs like Max Life Shiksha Plus Super, Max Life Platinum Wealth Plan, and others, allow you to manage your existing corpus as well as future investments through options to systematically transfer funds from one fund type to another (based on your varying risk appetite).
+They also allow you to actively manage your funds to make the most of your invested amount.

 ULIPs allow you to switch your existing investment from one fund type to another.
 You can use this feature to move all your funds as per your market outlook and life stage.